 disclaimer

 • The defendant’s name or identification is used without consent or wrongly used.

-Parties interested in expunging criminal records must file a petition at the court where the case was heard.
-The requesting party must file the petition together with case files such as summons, indictment, and warrants.
+Parties interested in expunging criminal records may file a petition at the court where the case was heard.
+The petitioner is expected to file their application alongside case files such as summons, indictment, and warrants.
 Only the court can grant an order of expungement.

+disclaimer